DevOps-learninig-org/killerkoda-DevOps-practice/Linux/bash/conditions.md

 Syntax of BASH brancing and test constructions:<br>
 <strong>IF-THEN-ELIF-ELSE construction:</strong><br>
   if [[ -z "$string" ]]; then
-    echo "String is empty"
+    echo "String is empty";
   elif [[ -n "$string" ]]; then
-    echo "String is not empty"
+    echo "String is not empty";
   else
-    echo "This never happens"
+    echo "This never happens";
   fi<br>
 <strong>CASE construction:</strong><br>
   case "$variable" in